franjohn21/twitter-challenge/README.md

 -- 'Bundle install' in terminal

--- Modify user_defined_window in app/controllers/index.rb.
+-- Modify @user_defined_window in app/controllers/index.rb.

 -- Add a .env file underneath the main directory.
 Populate with: